btholt/complete-intro-to-react-v9/lessons/03-tools/E-vite.md

 Be sure to also add `"type: module"` to your package.json.
 Vite has deprecated support for Common.js and now requires you to use ESM style modules.

+> Note: you will get a warning from Vite like `Files in the public directory are served at the root path.
+Instead of /public/style.css, use /style.css.` – ignore this, we'll fix it in a bit.

 `dev` will start the development server, typically on [http://localhost:5173/](). `build` will prepare static files to be deployed (to somewhere like GitHub Pages, Vercel, Netlify, AWS S3, etc.) `preview` lets you preview your production build locally.

 > Do note that we've changed domains here.
 By default Vite uses localhost:5173.
 Fun fact, 5173 sort of spells VITE if you make the 5 its Roman Numeral version, V.